MOHAMMEDRIYAJ/Overlapping-Sequence-Detector-FSM-/README.md

 We are grateful to our VLSI faculty for his consistent support and valuable guidance throughout the project.

-Dr.Elango Sekar S, [[Linkedin](https://www.linkedin.com/in/elango-sekar-8973b958/)]
+Dr.Elango Sekar S [[Linkedin](https://www.linkedin.com/in/elango-sekar-8973b958/)]

-Associate Professor,Department of ECE.
+Associate Professor,Department of ECE ,Bannari Amman Institute Of Technology.

 ---